kenotron/p-graph/README.md

 pGraph(graph, { concurrency: 3 }); // returns a promise that will resolve when all the tasks are done from this graph in order
 ```

+Another way to specify the graph is by using IDs and dependency